genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 .. image:: images/matching-apps.png

-When you choose a file, the system will suggest apps which can work with the specific file type (e.g. sequencing assay).
+When you choose a file, the system will suggest applications which can work with the specific file type (e.g. sequencing assay).
 However, you still need to think about the nature of the data.
-For instance, if you want to align a raw WGBS sequencing assay, Genestack will suggest several mappers, but only the Bisulfite Sequencing Mapping app will be suitable in this case.
-To figure out what apps are recommended to process WGBS, WES, RNA-seq or other sequencing data, go to the :ref:`pipelines` section of this guide.
+For instance, if you want to align a raw WGBS sequencing assay, Genestack will suggest several mappers, but only the Bisulfite Sequencing Mapping application will be suitable in this case.
+To figure out what applications are recommended to process WGBS, WES, RNA-seq or other sequencing data, go to the :ref:`pipelines` section of this guide.

 **File search** in the top-right corner allows you to search for files by